WDI-SEA/sei-tic-tac-toe/README.md

 ## Requirements
-* A user should be able to click on different squares to make a move. x
+* A user should be able to click on different squares to make a move.
+DONE
-* Every click will alternate between marking an `X` and `O` x
+* Every click will alternate between marking an `X` and `O` DONE
-* Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is. x
+* Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is.
+DONE
-* A cell should not be able to be replayed once marked. x
+* A cell should not be able to be replayed once marked.
+DONE
 * You should not be able to click remaining empty cells after the game is over.
+TOD O
 * Add a reset button that will clear the contents of the board.
 * Display a message to indicate which turn is about to be played.
+TO FIX
-* Detect draw conditions (ties/cat's game)
+* Detect draw conditions (ties/cat's game) TO FIX
 * Detect winner: Stop game and declare the winner if one player ends up getting three in a row.
  * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.